samuelgr/Xidi/README.md

 # Mapping Controller Buttons and Axes

 An XInput-based controller follows the controller layout of an Xbox controller: buttons have names (A, B, X, Y, and so on), and analog axes are identified directly (left stick, right stick, LT, RT).
-Games that natively support XInput can simply refer to controller components by name, such as by saying "press A to jump" or "the right stick controls the camera".
+Games that natively support XInput can simply refer to controller components by name, such as by saying "press A to jump" or "the right stick controls the camera."

 DirectInput, on the other hand, supports every possible form factor for a game controller: gamepads, joysticks and steering wheels, to name a few.
 It does not have a defined standard layout for controllers.
 Games generally refer to buttons by number (button 1, button 2, and so on) and analog axes by letter (X axis, Y axis, and so on), and it is up to the manufacturer of the controller to determine which physical button or axis corresponds to each number or letter, respectively.
 Xidi therefore implements a mapping of Xbox controller components to DirectInput controller components.